-In common industrial manufacturing industry the ingot or continuous casting is hot rolled into a bloom or slab.
-In addition to producing a useful shape for further processing, the hot rolling process converts the cast grain structure to a wrought grain structure.
+In common industrial manufacturing industry, the ingot or continuous casting is hot rolled into a bloom or slab.
+In addition to producing a useful shape for further processing, the hot rolling process converts the cast grain structure into a wrought grain structure.
 The initial cast material will possess a non uniform grain structure, typically large columnar grains that grow in the direction of solidification.
 These structures are usually brittle with weak grain boundaries.
 Cast structure characteristically contains many defects such as porosity caused by gases, shrinkage cavities, and solid inclusions of foreign material that becomes trapped in the metal, such as metallic oxides.

-Rolls For Forming
+Rolls For Metal Rolling

 Strength and rigidity are important characteristics of the rolls used to form product in metal rolling manufacture.
-The particular attributes of the rolls will effect dimensional accuracy as well as other factors in the operation.
+The particular attributes of the rolls will affect dimensional accuracy as well as other factors in the operation.
 During the rolling process great forces act upon the rolls.
 Rolls will be subject to different degrees of deflection.
-In any particular rolling process, it is important to understand how these deflections will effect the rolls and hence the work being formed.
+In any particular metal rolling process, it is important to understand how these deflections will affect the rolls and hence the work being rolled.
 The rolls initially start out flat.
 During a basic flat rolling operation, it can be observed that the work material will exert greater force on the rolls towards the center of the material than at its edges.
 This will cause the rolls to deflect more at the center, and hence gives the work a greater thickness in the middle.

 To solve this problem in industrial metal rolling manufacture, the rolls are often ground so that they are thicker towards the center in such a way as to exactly offset the deflection that will occur during the process.
 This extra thickness is called camber.